-We are looking for a stellar Account Manager to join a busy team working on a high profile retail brand.
+We are looking for a stellar Account Manager / Account Executive to join a busy team working on a high profile retail brand.

-If you have had a minimum of 1 – 2 years’ experience working on retail and trade accounts and have previously produced mailers, catalogues, print, press, television and photography, this could be the perfect opportunity for you.
+If you have had experience working on retail and trade accounts and have previously produced mailers, catalogues, print, press, television and photography, this could be the perfect opportunity for you.

 To thrive in this role, you will need to have a great eye for detail and project management skills, enabling you to prioritise tasks efficiently.
 You will have a positive attitude, be an excellent communicator and be able to build strong client relationships.